Skip to main content

 Finally, a big thank you

 There’s no escaping the reality that measurement takes time and effort.
-So, everything we know so far has only been possible because many people, including hundreds of Squirrel leaders, have helped us to track what’s happening across the UK.
+So, everything we know so far has only been possible because many people, including hundreds of Squirrel volunteers, have helped us to track what’s happening across the UK.
 We’re also very grateful to the Centre on Research in Early Childhood (CREC) and their latest report for helping us to analyse the numbers.

 Share this story